-The Science Drop-In Centre (Located in ST 231) is always hopping.
+The Science Drop-In Centre (Located in TH 133) is always hopping.
 You might have to wade through the crowds to get in, but it’s a great crowd of student scientists and mathematicians who are excited about the work that they’re doing, and you’re likely to learn a lot and make some great friends along the way.

 So, if you’re looking for support in Chemistry, Biology, Physics or Math, drop-in and our excellent student staff will help you work through concepts and develop problem solving strategies.
 (Our goal is to empower you and help you grow as a learner, so the staff will not solve problems for you.)

 Looking for support for your accounting, ITIS, and finance courses?
-Swing by TH 123 (located outside the Guernsey Market) for guidance from some of our amazing student peers.
+Swing by the drop-in for guidance from some of our amazing student peers.
 Work through your example questions and the concepts you encounter in your courses.
 (The student peers will not provide answers to the questions but will guide you through the problem solving process to make you a stronger student).
-See the schedule below for drop-in hours.
+Schedule TBA.

 The Accounting and ITIS Drop-In is run in partnership with the Accounting Student Association (ASA).